Funding Supports 30 Projects That Will Decarbonize Industrial Processes, Develop New Technologies for Clean Energy Manufacturing

-Description: Next-generation manufacturing processes that improve energy efficiency to reduce the carbon footprint of energy-intensive industries or reduce manufacturing costs and improve material and product performance.
+- Manufacturing process innovation: Selected projects will advance next-generation manufacturing processes that improve energy efficiency, reduce the carbon footprint of energy-intensive industries, or reduce manufacturing costs and improve material and product performance.

-Description: Advanced materials manufacturing to develop and produce novel materials with improved properties, including materials that will reduce the operating and maintenance costs of wind turbines and extend the lifetime of components operating in hydrogen environments.
+- Advanced materials manufacturing: These projects will focus on the development and production of advanced manufacturing materials with improved properties, including materials that reduce the operating and maintenance costs of wind turbines and extend the lifetime of components operating in hydrogen environments.

-Description: Innovative manufacturing processes for lithium-ion batteries to enhance safety and reduce cost and time-to-market.
+- Energy systems: Selected projects will develop innovative manufacturing processes for lithium-ion batteries that enhance safety and reduce cost and time-to-market.